 As the ring inserts are made from a biocompatible material, there is little to no adverse effects as a result of the surgery.
 This surgical option is performed as an outpatient procedure and typically lasts for about 15 minutes.

-The second surgical option is cornea transplant or penetrating keratoplasty.
-As the name implies, the surgeon surgically removes the keratoconic patient’s cornea and replaces it with donor tissue with no corneal irregularities.
+The second surgical option is cornea transplant – either partial thickness, or full thickness / penetrating keratoplasty.
+As the name implies, the surgeon surgically removes the keratoconic patient’s corneal tissue, and replaces it with donor tissue with no corneal irregularities.

 This procedure is typically reserved for only the most severe of keratoconic cases.
 Less than 20 percent of keratoconic patients will ever require a corneal transplant.
 While corneal transplant surgery has been performed for many decades and generally successful, complications can still arise.